-Across all simulations, calf mortality rate was the only affected vital rate due to the simulated pile driving activity and this only occurred in simulations with the most severe assumptions regarding probability of disturbance and disturbance effect.
+Across all simulations, calf mortality rate was the main affected vital rate due to the simulated pile driving activity and this only occurred in simulations with more severe assumptions regarding probability of disturbance and disturbance effect.
 In most simulations, no effect on calf mortality rate was predicted, especially where the probability of disturbance was 0.05 or where each disturbance resulted in 1-2 hours of lost foraging.

-Using the most realistic upper limits of disturbance effect (6 hour) and probability of disturbance (0.1), the result was a 2% increase in calf mortality rate.
+Using the most realistic upper limits of disturbance effect (6 hour) and probability of disturbance (0.1), the result was no significant change in calf mortality rate from the undisturbed simulation.

 Due to the uncertainty in how porpoises use the area, scenarios were explored with more extreme values (for which there is little scientific evidence to support).
-If these severe assumptions hold, the maximum increase in calf mortality rate was 3.7% under the assumptions that disturbance caused a 6h reduction in foraging and that reduction applied to 20% of the simulated individuals.
-This is however highly unrealistic given the evidence presented above for the likely limits of disturbance effect and probability of disturbance.
+If these severe assumptions hold, the maximum increase in calf mortality was 2.4% under the assumptions that disturbance caused a 6 hour reduction in foraging and this reduction applied to 20% of the simulated individuals.
+This is however highly unrealistic given the evidence presented above for the realistic limits of disturbance effect and probability of disturbance.